-The visitor center is fully accessible with parking spaces and chair ramps.
-Monument staff members are on duty to provide you with personalized information and to assist you in planning your visit.
+The information center is fully accessible with parking spaces and chair ramps.
 This site also has a tactile exhibit of petroglyphs so all visitors can experience the feel of a petroglyph.
 (Touching of actual petroglyphs is strongly discouraged to prevent damage to these irreplaceable resources.)
-Park brochures in braile and in large print are available at the visitor center.
+Park brochures in Braille and in large print are available at the information center.

-Boca Negra Canyon - Trails are not accessible, however, petrogyphs may be easily seen using the view scope located at the Macaw trail shaded patio.
+Boca Negra Canyon - Trails are not accessible, however, petroglyphs may be easily seen using the view scope located at the Macaw trail shaded patio.
 Accessible: Parking lots, patio, and restrooms.

 For questions concerning accessibility call the Information Center at (505) 899-0205.